Identify the inequality given: \(x + 2y \leq 6\). This represents a linear inequality in two variables.

 Graphing linear inequalities involves first graphing the related linear equation as a boundary line.
 The inequality symbol determines whether the boundary is solid (≤ or ≥) or dashed (< or >).
 The solution region is the set of points that satisfy the inequality, typically shaded on one side of the boundary line.

-After graphing the boundary line, a test point (often (0,0) if not on the line) is substituted into the inequality to check if it satisfies the inequality.
-If true, the region containing the test point is shaded; if false, the opposite side is shaded.
+After graphing the boundary line, select a test point not on the line (often the origin) to check if it satisfies the inequality.
+If the test point satisfies the inequality, shade the region containing that point; otherwise, shade the opposite side.
+This confirms the correct solution area.